MQKGitHub/Command-Line/README.md

 - Practised key commands like `Get-Command`, `Get-Help`, and `Get-Alias` to build confidence using PowerShell for automation and administration tasks.

-### 🐧 Linux Shell
+### 🐧 Linux Shells
-- Coming soon...
+- Learned how to interact with different Linux shells like Bash, Zsh, and Fish, understanding their unique features and use cases.
-- Coming soon...
+- Practised essential shell commands and scripting basics, including variables, loops, and permissions, to automate tasks efficiently.

 ---